openAgile/CommitStream.Web/doc/deployment.md

 ## Improvement Ideas and TODO's

-* In order to  streamline working with jenkins build we can make a copy of the CommitStream-core-developing (http://ci-server/job/CommitStream-core-developing) that mocks the full process but actually takes the latest build without compiling and building. this would allow  running jenkins in a test/debug mode and cut down on wait time when testing builds
+* In order to  streamline working with jenkins build we can make a copy of the CommitStream-core-developing (http://ci-server/job/CommitStream-core-developing) that mocks the full process but actually takes the latest build without compiling and building.
+This would allow  running jenkins in a test/debug mode and cut down on wait time when testing builds.
+* Enable http://ci-server/job/CommitStream-core-sandbox/ to verify vm exists and create it if it doesn't.